-The Department of Mines and Petroleum (DMP) has established assessment timeline performance targets for its key approvals as part of its commitment to providing timeliness and certainty to proponents.
-DMP publishes quarterly performance figures against these target timelines.
+The Department of Mines and Petroleum established assessment timeline performance targets for its key approvals as part of its commitment to providing timeliness and certainty to proponents.
+The department publishes quarterly performance figures against these target timelines.

 |Application type||Target timeframe for decision|

 |Programme of works (prospecting/exploration)||80% within 30 business days|

 80% within 30 business days (for mine closure plans which accompany mining proposals)